Tachosil (Topical application)

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of fibrinogen and thrombin, human topical powder in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of fibrinogen and thrombin human topical powder or patch in the pediatric population.
 Safety and efficacy have not been established.

-Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of fibrinogen and thrombin, human topical powder in the elderly.
+Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of fibrinogen and thrombin human topical powder or patch in the elderly.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.